h587916/modify_metadata/README.md

 # Modify Metadata Application

-This is a simple web-based application built with Flask, designed to modify metadatafiles used in the OPM.
+This is a simple web-based application built with Flask, designed to modify metadata files used in the OPM.

 ## Getting Started